Over the years we have had the pleasure of getting to know the Balranald Shire and Murray River communities and learning about your priorities.

 Windlab is engaging a number of Registered Aboriginal Parties for Aboriginal cultural heritage surveys and assessment at Junction Rivers.
 Our focus is to ensure open and transparent dialogue, protection of Cultural Heritage and provide equitable opportunities that acknowledge the region’s First Nations histories and connections to Country.

 The Junction Rivers logo was created by First Nations artist and Balranald local Louise Murray.
 It captures the region’s five iconic rivers: the Murray, the Murrumbidgee, the Lachlan, the Wakool and the Edward.
-Louise’s artwork was also commissioned by Windlab and features in our Reflect Reconciliation Action Plan (RAP).
+Louise’s artwork was also commissioned by Windlab and features in our 'Reflect' Reconciliation Action Plan (RAP).
+We're now working to develop our 'Innovate' Reconciliation Action Plan, marking the next step in our reconciliation journey.

 We will work directly with regional communities and stakeholders to share information about upcoming opportunities prior to construction.